abhiTronix/vidgear/docs/gears/netgear/advanced/compression.md

 !!! info "Note down the IP-address of this system(required at Server's end) by executing the command: `hostname -I` and also replace it in the following code."

+!!! note "If compression is enabled at Server, then Client will automatically enforce Frame Compression and its performance attributes."

 !!! tip "You can terminate client anytime by pressing ++ctrl+"C"++ on your keyboard!"

 ```python